ChrisTowles/twin-games/packages/frontend/README.md

 - [vitesse-modernized-chrome-ext](https://github.com/xiaoluoboding/vitesse-modernized-chrome-ext) by [@xiaoluoboding](https://github.com/xiaoluoboding) - ⚡️ Modernized Chrome Extension Manifest V3 Vite Starter Template
 - [vitesse-stackter-clean-architect](https://github.com/shamscorner/vitesse-stackter-clean-architect) by [@shamscorner](https://github.com/shamscorner) - A modular clean architecture pattern in vitesse template

+## File-based Routing

+Routes will be auto-generated for Vue files in this dir with the same file structure.
+Check out [`vite-plugin-pages`](https://github.com/hannoeru/vite-plugin-pages) for more details.

+### Path Aliasing

+`~/` is aliased to `./src/` folder.

+For example, instead of having

 ## Try it now!

 ### GitHub Template